Nryreddy/Skyways_Data_Ingestion/README.md

 ### 5️⃣ Create State Machine using Step Functions
-We will create an **AWS Step Function** to orchestrate the ETL workflow, ensuring:
+We will create an **AWS Step Function** to orchestrate the ETL workflow.

 ![alt text](images/Capture_stepfunc.PNG)